-Kendall Jenner’s Pepsi Ad Video Shutdown After Bernice King Twitter Rant
+Kendall Jenner’s Pepsi Ad Video Shut Down After Bernice King Twitter Rant

-Kendall Jenner’s Pepsi ad video shuts down after Bernice King wrote a Twitter rant.
-Jenner was slammed by the netizens after the advert blatantly make light of social justice protests.
-It has caused humongous uproar after many assumed that the beverage giant’s advert was an attempt to co-opt various political resistance movements and police killings of black people in America for the purpose of increasing its products sales.
+Kendall Jenner’s Pepsi ad video has been shut down after Bernice King wrote a Twitter rant.
+Jenner was slammed by the netizens after the advert blatantly made light of social justice protests.
+It has caused a humongous uproar after many assumed that the beverage giant’s advert was an attempt to co-opt various political resistance movements and police killings of black people in America for the purpose of increasing its products sales.
 Bad move, Pepsi!

 The outrage caused by the commercial entitled, “Live For Now Moments Anthem” has prompted the Pepsi executives to withdraw the ad from Youtube on Wednesday.
 Despite the release of their statement that the advert was meant to connect people “from different walks of life,” it missed its spot as people called the ad “tone-deaf” in its content.
 After pulling out the advert and apologizing to Jenner, Bernice King, daughter of iconic human rights protester Martin Luther King, wrote a Twitter rant in response to the tackless ad.
 Her tweet was liked by over 211,000 users and was shared more than 122,000 times.